 “Criticism is part of everyday life, and you can’t be loved by everyone, but I’m someone who loves people and so I have a difficult time understanding why people would hate us, especially knowing the man I am with, his integrity and his values.”

 CAP has a reputation for being direct and to-the-point in matters of this nature: we think Alexandre Trudeau’s “values” are awful-– including his so-called “personal integrity.”
-We have followed the machinations of “Sascha” Trudeau for decades, and we have NEVER heard this guy say a single good word about Canada.
+We have followed the machinations of “Sascha” Trudeau for decades, and we have never heard the brother of our prime minister utter a positive statement regarding our country.

 — BRAD SALZBERG, CAP Founder(est. 2016)